 The mathematics behind the blockchain concept are complex and way beyond the scope of any kind of basic introduction.
 The key point to realise, however, is that a blockchain contains a record of every single transaction that has ever been made in the system, with copies being held across the Internet on literally thousands of computers which maintain its integrity.
 Between them these computers compile and verify "blocks" of transactions which are strung together in a cryptographically secure "chain" of blocks (hence a "blockchain").
 Updating and maintaining the ledger requires work to be performed in the form of intensive mathematical operations for which the owners of the participating computers are rewarded.
 In the case of the Bitcoin blockchain these rewards are made in the form of Bitcoin payments, and the process of creating blocks is generally called "mining" (since in doing this work the computers are effectively creating new currency units in the same way a real miner digs gold or other valuable assets out of the ground).

-Because a blockchain is designed to be cryptographically secure it is considered to be effectively impossible to alter using currently available technology, and so for all present practical purposes the transactions can be considered to be "set in stone".
+Because a blockchain is designed to be cryptographically secure it is considered to be effectively impossible to alter using currently available technology, and so for all present practical purposes the transactions can be considered to be "set in stone" (a property which is often referred to as "immutability").
 Multiple identically verified copies are held across the Internet, further compounding the concept of "trust" which is built in to the system.
 In fact, because the trust lies in the mathematical algorithms and the (generally open source) software controlling a blockchain these kind of systems are often referred to as "trustless" (because no trust needs to be placed in any kind of human institutional authority to maintain the ledger and verify transactions which are held within it).

 The Ethereum project thus offers decentralised computing facilities to anyone who wants to use the system, with processing work on the EVM being paid for as "gas" in units of the Ethereum system's own cryptocurrency (which is called "Ether").
-As in the Bitcoin model the Ethereum blockchain is presently maintained by miners who are paid in the system's cryptocurrency (which is in this case Ether).
-Ether can be used as gas (i.e. to power operations on the EVM) or to purchase goods and services elsewhere (ether being widely used like Bitcoin as a cryptocurrency in its own right).
+As in the Bitcoin model the Ethereum blockchain was originally maintained by miners who were paid in the system's cryptocurrency (which is in this case called "ether"), though in 2022 maintainance of the main Ethereum blockchain switched from "Proof of Work" to "Proof of Stake", making mining of ether [ETH] effectively obsolete.
+Whatever the method of creation or how it has been obtained, ether can be used as "gas" to power operations on the EVM or to purchase goods and services elsewhere (ether being used like Bitcoin as a cryptocurrency in its own right).

 Besides being used to buy products and services cryptocurrencies can also be traded for conventional "fiat" currencies such as e.g. Euros, pounds sterling, U.S. dollars etc. Such trades can be conducted via online currency exchanges, with exchange rates being effectively driven by supply and demand in real time.
 As is often the case with new investment opportunities there has been a great deal of interest and trading activity in cryptocurrencies, with speculators buying and selling quickly through the exchanges with the intention of making a quick profit in the short term.
 This speculative activity has inevitably led to some volatility in the market, though this should not detract the more objective analyst from assessing the pros and cons of the underlying technology of the blockchain and the related emerging "cryptoeconomy" in the longer term.